MaeiMaei/aminopy-cookbook/docs/source/s&f.rst

 =============================================
 This is a mirror of Slimekoi & Friend's stuff, minus the parts I've covered in here, note that these are written from Slimakoi's perspective and not mine.

+.. warning:: These examples are from an old version (<2.x.x) of Amino.py!

 FAQ
 ---